-We will largely be using Finder Chart, IRSA Viewer, ds9 and Goddard's Skyview.
+We will largely be using Finder Chart, IRSA Viewer, and ds9.
+I'm including information for Goddard's Skyview for future reference.
 Detailed documentation for all of these is available at their respective websites.
 I've made videos for many of these tools, either in my feed or the IRSA YouTube feed.